virtuosonic/agender/Readme.txt

 =======================
     If you are using Windows you can dowload the installer from the website is named something like Agender-x.x.x.exe where x.x.x is the version.

-	-To build using Visual C++ you can use the workspace or the solution in the build folder

-	-To build with MinGW you can use the makefile makefile.gcc,

-	-If you are using UNIX then use GNUMakefile to build with gnu make and g++.

-	-If you have a really powerfull IDE then use the Code::Blocks project in the src folder
+If you are upgrading from version 1.1.6 please first run the uninstaller and then install, the way translations are installed haves changed.

+    Read the file INSTALL, if you don't wan't to read so much, here are some short instructions:

+        Type on a terminal:
+            $cd $(Agender)
+            $./configure
+            $make
+            $su -c 'make install'

+    $(Agender) is the directory where this file is (unless you have move it:), don't type the $ at the start of every line.

+    If you aren't using a un*x operating system, you can generate makefiles and project file for several compiler using bakefile for example:
+        bakefile -f gnu Agender.bkl
+        bakefile -f msvc Agender.bkl

-    If you're building from svn or you need makefiles for borland, digital mars or open watcom, then you need to generate your makefile using bakefile, you can get bakefile at: http://www.bakefile.org/
+    If you're building from svn then you need to generate your makefile using bakefile, you can get bakefile at: http://www.bakefile.org/

 Bugs: